Law Firm SEO: What Attorneys Should Know About SEO in 2020

 Yahoo, Bing and other search engines tend to use very similar algorithms, so what works for Google usually works for them too.

 Most of your potential clients’ search for a law firm begins online.
 What do they do?
 They type a question in Google and go through the first 5 organic results.
 Why the first 5 and not the first 3 or the first 6?
 No one can say, but the reality is this: the top 5 organic results that come up on any search query get 65% of all clicks.

 Notice we say the top 5 organic results.
 The paid ads usually get about 5-10% of the clicks that the organic results get.
 So if 100 people click on the first 5 organic Google results, only 5-10 will click on the ads.

 SEO for Lawyers: 6 Facts to Know

 So, you’d love to get those clicks?
 No problem, all you have to do is increase the authority of your website on a certain subject.
 Here’s how that happens:

-You get authority when you get clicks.
+You increase authority when you get clicks.
 If your website comes up on a query, but people don’t click on it, this means they don’t feel like they’ll find the answer of their question on your page.
-The more times that happens, the lower your authority on the subject.
+The more times that happens, the lower your authority (deemed by Google) on the subject.
 You need to make sure not only that your website is visible, but that it gets clicks.